Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I usually get a galette with egg, cheese, and artichoke followed by a salted caramel crepe for dessert, along with their delicious homemade cider.

-Alternative lunch: Walk up to Rue des Roisiers and wait in line at L’As du Falafel, one of the best cheap lunches in Paris.
+Alternative lunch: Walk up to Rue des Roisiers and wait in line at L’As du Falafel, one of the best cheap lunch spots in Paris.
 Order your falafel and walk a few streets away to Place des Vosges, where you can enjoy your falafel “sur l’herbe” or sitting on a bench.

-Alternative gluten-free lunch: As I update this post in 2023, I realize that neither galettes nor falafel are ideal for gluten-free travelers.
+Alternative gluten-free lunch: As I update this post in 2025, I realize that neither galettes nor falafel are ideal for gluten-free travelers.
 If that’s the case for you, find any adorable Parisian-looking cafe in the Marais and dive into their menu.
 You can always find meat, fish, or an omelette with vegetables.

 My friend Jodi creates extremely well-researched gluten-free travel cards that communicate what you can and can’t eat in the local language.
 Here’s the French card.
 Well worth the investment!